AloofApple/2IMN10/README.md

 # Docker

-To build an image and run them.
+To build an image,  run them and choose the amount of clients.
 ```
-docker-compose up --build
+docker-compose up --build --scale client=5
 ```

 # Virtual Environment